 - Coordinate Existing Actions

-- Collaborate at the Systems Level
+- Collaborate for Systems Impact

 These five activities are not strictly linear – they loop back and forth on each other, and you must constantly revisit all five of them throughout any collaborative effort.